How do old phones help chimpanzees?

-Throughout Term 1, JGIA will partner with MobileMuster, the only not for profit Government accredited mobile phone recycling program, and PhoneCycle, our official phone reseller, to allow schools to participate in our Mobile Phone Recycling campaign.
-All Australian primary and secondary schools are eligible to register using our sign-up page.
+Throughout Term 4, JGIA will partner with MobileMuster, the only not for profit Government accredited mobile phone recycling program, and PhoneCycle, our official phone reseller, to allow schools to participate in our Mobile Phone Recycling campaign.
+In the lead up to Term 4, all Australian primary and secondary schools will be eligible to register using our sign-up page.
 Following registration, schools will receive a digital welcome pack which includes information on how to setup your collection station, how to organise a visit from one of the Jane Goodall Institute Australia’s Roots & Shoots team, as well as promotional material and education resources.

 Recycling your old phone isn’t just for schools!
 Individuals and businesses can donate their old phones too.

-Organise a FREE courier collection for 10 or more mobiles, or a reply paid label for less than 10.
+Organise a FREE courier collection for 10 or more mobiles.

 JGIA has been raising funds to protect African great apes and their habitats through our mobile phone collection program since 2006.
 Funds have been used for park ranger salaries and providing them with the necessary tools and equipment to patrol parks, protect chimpanzees and gorillas, and collect data on habitat quality.